 - Be careful of using too much

 Not many fragrances have the staying power of Le Male Eau de Toilette regarding its long-standing popularity.
 You’ll love this scent’s soft side without worrying whether or not it’s masculine enough.

 From its bottle’s color – turquoise, a masculine color of the gods – to its scent, Versace’s Eros Eau de Toilette Spray is all about manliness.
 As one reviewer put it, it’s a “decadent” fragrance for the sophisticated man.

 At the least, it’s worth giving a longer look.

 The fragrance, it’s said, contains a strong hint of vanilla and tonka bean but also with hints of mint leaves, green apple, Italian lemon zest, cedarwood, oakmoss, amber, and geranium.

-Another thing that we like about Versace Eros is that it has a balanced fragrance which doesn’t “hide” in a crowd but is still strong enough that others will notice.
+Another thing that we like about Versace Eros is that it has a balanced fragrance that doesn’t “hide” in a crowd but is still strong enough that others will notice.